I feel like that is a good metaphor for my life. You either like me or you don’t.

 You can only imagine what seeing this video over and over and over was doing for my anxiety of what was in store for the Chicago area.

-As well as the reporter saying, CHICAGO, THIS IS WHAT’S COMING FOR YOU!
+It didn’t help that the reporter kept saying, CHICAGO, THIS IS WHAT’S COMING FOR YOU!

 Over and over and over.